 The Uniformed The Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) protects job rights and benefits for veterans and members of the reserves.
 USERRA, and various state laws, apply to all employers doing business in this country regardless of size.
 The law protects all persons serving in the Army, Navy, Marine Corps, Air Force, Coast Guard, Public Health Service commissioned corps, and the reserve components of these services and the National Guard.

-611.2 TIME OFF WITH PAY FOR MILITARY RESERVE DUTY
+611.2 TIME OFF WITH PAY FOR ANNUAL MILITARY RESERVE DUTY

-The maximum paid time allowed for annual duty is ten (10) work days per fiscal year (July 1 to June 30).
-Any period of time spent on military duty in excess of the maximum paid time allowed may be taken as Paid Time Off (PTO) or a leave without pay.
+The maximum paid time allowed for annual reserve duty is 10 work days per fiscal year (July 1 to June 30).
+Any period of time spent on military reserve duty in excess of the maximum paid time allowed may be taken as paid time off (PTO) or a leave without pay.

-During the ten (10) day military pay period, if military pay is less than University pay, the University pays the difference for the maximum paid time allowed for annual duty (ten (10) work days).
+During the 10 days of military reserve duty, if military pay is less than University pay, the University pays the difference for the maximum paid time allowed for annual reserve duty (10 work days).
 Military pay consists of base pay, plus allowance for longevity, subsistence, quarters and dependents, plus pay for sea, flight, foreign, and hazardous duty.
 Military pay does not include reimbursement for travel expense.

-To receive pay from the University during the ten (10) military pay period, the Employee must furnish a certified statement of the military pay and allowances for the time off.
+To receive pay from the University during the 10 days of military reserve duty, the Employee must furnish a certified statement of the military pay and allowances for the time off to his/her immediate supervisor.

-After the annual maximum paid time for duty of ten (10) days is exhausted, employees may choose to either use accrued but unused PTO during military leave, or they may elect to take an unpaid leave of absence during the period of military leave.
+After the annual maximum paid time of 10 days for reserve duty is exhausted, employees may choose to either use accrued but unused PTO during military reserve duty, or they may elect to take an unpaid leave of absence during the period of military reserve

-611.4 TIME OFF WITHOUT PAY FOR ACTIVE MILITARY DUTY
+611.4 TIME OFF WITH PAY FOR ACTIVE MILITARY DUTY

 Unless precluded by military necessity or circumstances under which the giving of notice is otherwise impracticable or unreasonable, the Employee (or an appropriate officer of the uniformed service in which the Employee is to serve) must give as much advance written or oral notice as possible of the need for military leave.

-The University is committed to reinstating returning Employees to active status in the same or comparable position, pay grade, and salary at the end of the leave if they meet the following criteria:
+The University is committed to reinstating returning Employees to active status in the same or comparable job profile, grade profile, and compensation at the end of the leave if they meet the following criteria:

 a.
 Application for reinstatement must be submitted not later than 90 days after completion of military duty.
 The deadline for reinstatement may be extended up to two (2) years for Employees who are disabled or convalescing due to an injury incurred or aggravated as a result of military duty; and